nomeata/cabal-plan-bounds/README.md

 * Proper error handling, e.g. while parsing.
 * A test suite
-* Printing a nice human-readable summary of dependency changes.
 * A `--extend` mode that only _extends_ the `.cabal` file.
 This can be used locally if you add a new configuration, and leave it to CI to run all configurations and clean up the `.cabal` file.